 It is vital that associates on Messenger are sufficiently empowered to be able to resolve a customer’s problem quickly and efficiently.
 With Messenger, brands have an opportunity to engage with their customers in a much more meaningful way to steer them towards a resolution.

 In doing this, they should take care to demonstrate the same empathy and engagement that they would through voice channels or webchat.
 Customer experience must remain paramount – associates should be careful that they do not let the relative informality of the medium distract them.

 It’s also important, when possible, to keep the conversation within the same channel.

 Your customers will have specifically chosen to contact you on their preferred channel, so asking them to switch for your company’s convenience is annoying at the best of times and disrespectful at the worst.

-If a customer has contacted you through messenger, don’t force them to go through a lengthy process to make contact next time.
-Avoiding channel bounce is one of the most important ways brands can optimise customer experience.
+If a customer has contacted you through Messenger, don’t force them to go through a lengthy process to make contact the next time.
+Avoiding channel bounce is one of the most important ways brands can optimize customer experience.